songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - When registering local plugins, check whether the plugin is registered successfully.

-  this can be done by analyzing the result of `QQmlComponent::create()`.
+  Currently, registrations of incompatible plugins will silently fail, and no buttons will be displayed for those plugins.
+This can be improved by reporting whether the plugin is compatible explicitly.

+  The result of registration is contained in the return object of `QQmlComponent::create()`.
 See [example code](https://github.com/musescore/MuseScore/blob/1d5ae8afbb4b83b36558c1e365e8794d170d5065/mscore/plugin/mscorePlugins.cpp#L91), where the `errors()` method contains related info.

 #### Try to Convert the 2.x Plugin